 Is there a waiting list for St. Joseph's Indian School?

 Yes.
 A waiting list is always maintained so any opening can be filled quickly.
-Our waiting list averages over 100 children at any given time.
+Our waiting list averages around 100 children at any given time.

 How old are the Lakota children at admission?